John McLoughlin1

 Michael V. Grima was born on 7 September 1957 in San Francisco, San Francisco Co., CA, USA.1 He married Lori A Fairbanks on 12 August 1978 at San Mateo Co., CA, USA.1

 Michael V. Grima was educated at St. Paul of the Shipwreck School, San Francisco, CA, USA, and Riordan High School.
-He lived in 2023 at Roseville, CA, USA.
+He was a member of the Maltese American Social Club in 2024.
 He contributed a story to the "In Our Own Words" Oral History Project THE MICHAEL GRIMA FAMILY in 2024.
 Research.

 Citations